judge0/judge0/README.md

 Special thanks to these open-source projects without whom Judge0 API probably wouldn't exist: [isolate](https://github.com/ioi/isolate), [Docker](https://github.com/docker), [Ruby on Rails](https://github.com/rails/rails) and others.

 ## Supporters
 Thanks a lot to all my [Patrons](https://www.patreon.com/hermanzdosilovic) and [PayPal](https://paypal.me/hermanzdosilovic) donors that helped me keep Judge0 API free for everybody around the World.
-Thank you ♥
+Thank you! ♥

 ## Donate
 Your are more than welcome to support Judge0 on [Patreon](https://www.patreon.com/hermanzdosilovic) or via [PayPal](https://paypal.me/hermanzdosilovic).
 Your monthly or one-time donation will help pay server costs and will improve future development and maintenance.
-Thank you ♥
+Thank you! ♥

 ## License
 Judge0 API is licensed under the [GNU General Public License v3.0](https://github.com/judge0/api/blob/master/LICENSE).